rena-alt/villa-montessori/README.md

-# 🏛️ Official Website - Casa de los Niños (Montessori)
+# 🏛️ Official Website - Casa de los Niños (Villa Montessori)

 This repository contains the complete institutional website for the "Casa de los Niños" Montessori school.
 The project was designed with a **premium editorial approach**, prioritizing visual warmth, a clear presentation of the Montessori philosophy, and flawless technical performance.